chipguyhere/cyd2432S028_display/README.md

 The ILI9341 initialization/gamma values are standard panel-datasheet register settings (as also used by Adafruit_ILI9341, BSD-3). `lv_conf.h` is based on LVGL's template (LVGL is MIT-licensed).
-If you replace the placeholder SquareLine files with a real SquareLine Studio export, that generated code carries its own provenance.